Boeing gets out the Velcro to patch over another glitch with the Air Force tanker

 Airbus, in partnership with Lockheed Martin, had hoped to take advantage of Boeing’s troubles and offer its A330-based tanker for the Pentagon’s pending second big tanker contract.

-And yet last week, Air Force Secretary Kendall indicated Airbus may not even get the chance to compete for the contract.
+And yet last week, Air Force Secretary Kendall indicated Airbus may not even get the chance to compete for that contract.

 “As we … look further out, the requirements start to look like a modified KC-46 more than they do a completely new design,” Kendall told reporters.
 “I think there’s still a possibility of a competition out there, but as we’ve looked at our requirements, the likelihood of a competition will come down.”